-Most of us have played ping pong, or "table tennis" as many prefer to call it, at one time or another.
-But why should you buy your own ping pong table?
+Most of us have played ping-pong at one time or another.
+But why should you buy your own ping-pong table?

 It's fun!
 If you enjoy playing table tennis, why not have your own table so you can play whenever you choose?

 Ping-pong is an excellent family activity, and it can be a godsend for parents who are looking for something to lure their kids away from video games or TV.